takemobiteam/takemobi-test.github.io/docs/index.md

 | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------- |
 | Distance      | Cost = distance travelled                                    | Destinations where most transfers use TUI's own fleet        | Mallorca            |
 | Cost          | Cost = a function of vehicle type, number of passengers driven, and areas driven (designed to mirror actual pricing structure with suppliers) | Destinations where most transfers use vehicles contracted from suppliers | Zakynthos           |

+**Jamie: Maybe we should come up with different name for the "cost" cost function, so that we don't confuse it with the actual "cost."
+What if we called the distance cost function "distance cost" and the other cost function "area cost?"**

 ### Business Rules